Configure Metadata Service (MDS) in Confluent Platform

 • The full DN (distinguished name) of LDAP users

-• If you have a complex LDAP directory tree, consider providing search filters so that MDS can narrow down LDAP search results
+• If you have a complex LDAP directory tree, consider developing search filters for your configuration.
+These filters help MDS to trim LDAP search results.

 1############################# Identity Provider Settings (LDAP) #############################